THETCR/core/doc/build-osx.md

 ------------------------
 You can ignore this section if you are building `wisprd` for your own use.

-wisprd/wispr-cli binaries are not included in the wispr-Qt.app bundle.
+wisprd/wispr-cli binaries are not included in the Wispr-Qt.app bundle.

 If you are building `wisprd` or `wispr-qt` for others, your build machine should be set up as follows for maximum compatibility: